-- While the convenience store sector is growing (some segments e.g. multiples are faring better than others e.g. independents), there is competitive pressure on retailers.
-This implies that we need an attractive value proposition to attract the best retailers. - Traditional business models are being disrupted in our core mails and financial services markets.
-For example - Logistics & fulfilment disruptors such as amazon logistics, Shutl, UberRush, etc; Financial Services disruptors such as TransferWise (International Money Transfer), Monzo (Banking) and Revolut. - With increasing digitisation and cost pressures, the UK banks are closing down their branches.
-This places Post Office Banking Framework at the centre of communities as the essential provider of cash banking services - Government's 'Digital by Default' agenda has partially disintermediated POL, sharply declining our traditional Government services business - 54.
-Post Office has also seen an increase in direct competitors.
-One such competitor is Paypoint.
-Setup in 1997, originally PayPoint was a way for customers to pay utility and energy bills.
-Small retailers would sign up to be part of the PayPoint network who then install a bill payment terminal in the shop.
-Paypoint has now expanded to new areas.
-In 2006, it became the exclusive cash payment network for the BBC's TV Licence fee [and service that was previously provided by Post Office CORRECT?].
+- Post Office has also seen an increase in direct competitors.
+One such competitor is PayPoint.
+Set up in 1997, PayPoint was originally a way for customers to pay utility and energy bills.
+Small retailers would sign up to be part of the PayPoint network, and would then install a bill payment terminal in their shop.
+PayPoint has now expanded to new areas.
+In 2006, it became the exclusive cash payment network for the BBC's TV Licence fee [a service that was previously provided by Post Office CORRECT?].
 In February 2011, it launched its Collect+ parcel sending and collection service.
-This was a joint venture between PayPoint and Yodel; the latter being an entrant into the postal services market following that market being liberalised.8

-55. [Please add examples of two more competitors]
+This was a joint venture between PayPoint and Yodel; the latter being an entrant into the postal services market following that market being liberalised.8 - 55.
+[Please add examples of two more competitors] - 56.
+[Can we give an example of where Post Office has lost a government service to a competitor?
+Or lost a service due to a competitive tender?] - 57.
+[Can we provide an example of changing consumer preferences as opposed to client side changes] - 58.
+Should we say something about Brexit?